This copycat version of the Olive Garden Chicken Gnocchi Soup is phenomenal.

 Can You Freeze Chicken Gnocchi Soup?

-If you’re only keeping it for a few days, it’s better to refrigerate the soup in an airtight container.
-It will last in the fridge for up to three days.
+If you’re only keeping it for a few days, it’s better to refrigerate the soup using the storage methods mentioned above.

-Positively!
-You’ll need to switch things up a little, though.
-Here’s how to make the soup in a slow cooker:
+You can make this soup in a Crockpot, but you’ll need to switch things up a little.
+Here’s how to make slow cooker soup:

 - Add all the ingredients except for the spinach, gnocchi, and half-and-half.

-- Let it cook for four hours on low heat.
+- Let it cook for 4 hours on low heat.

 - Add the gnocchi in the last hour.